Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

   <summary><span style="color:cyan">Known Issues</summary>
 - Presumably one of the mods I'm using causes some entities to disappear seemingly at random from blueprints during their editing.
 Because of just how random it is I can't pinpoint which mod is causing that and therefore you may encounter some blueprints that just lack a single piece of rail or an inserter.
 Please report it if you do.

-If you encounter something, I can't guarantee a quick response if you comment here, but I'm always hanging out on factorio discord, so you can catch me there (@Bocian)
+If you encounter something, I can't guarantee a quick response if you comment here, but I'm always hanging out on factorio discord, so you can catch me there (@Bocian#4023)
 </details>

 <details>
  <summary><span style="color:cyan">Tutorials/Guides</summary>
+Not for this book specifically, just some general stuff explaining how things work; all you should need to know to use this book is included in blueprint tooltips.
+If you're still having trouble, you can contact me on discord; Bocian#4023

 ### Rail Network/Signalling
 - [Train Signals | Factorio](https://www.youtube.com/watch?v=N6a8k5x_oV8)